shenker/polars/docs/user-guide/io/database.md

 ## Read from a database

-Polars can read from a database using either the `pl.read_database_uri` and `pl.read_database` functions.
+Polars can read from a database using the `pl.read_database_uri` and `pl.read_database` functions.

-### Difference between the `read_database` functions
+### Difference between `read_database_uri` and `read_database`

 Use `pl.read_database_uri` if you want to specify the database connection with a connection string called a `uri`.
 For example, the following snippet shows a query to read all columns from the `foo` table in a Postgres database where we use the `uri` to connect:

 {{code_block('user-guide/io/database','read_uri',['read_database_uri'])}}

-On the other hand use `pl.read_database` if you want to connect via a connection engine created with a library like SQLAlchemy.
+On the other hand, use `pl.read_database` if you want to connect via a connection engine created with a library like SQLAlchemy.

 {{code_block('user-guide/io/database','read_cursor',['read_database'])}}

 Note that `pl.read_database_uri` is likely to be faster than `pl.read_database` if you are using a SQLAlchemy or DBAPI2 connection as these connections may load the data row-wise into Python before copying the data again to the column-wise Apache Arrow format.

 ### Engines

 Polars doesn't manage connections and data transfer from databases by itself.
-Instead external libraries (known as _engines_) handle this.
+Instead, external libraries (known as _engines_) handle this.

-If you use `pl.read_database` then you specify the engine when you make the connection object.
-If you use `pl.read_database_uri` then you can specify one of two engines to read from the database:
+When using `pl.read_database`, you specify the engine when you create the connection object.
+When using `pl.read_database_uri`, you can specify one of two engines to read from the database:

 - [ConnectorX](https://github.com/sfu-db/connector-x) and
 - [ADBC](https://arrow.apache.org/docs/format/ADBC.html)